Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

 \end{lemma}

-We denote $\hat \delta_{p r o x}$, the estimated coefficient for $X_{p r o x}$ that can be obtained using a R-learner or T-learner procedure when regressing $Y$ on the set $X_{o b s} \cup X_{p r o x}$. \begin{corollary} The asymptotic bias in lemma~\ref{lemma:bias-proxy} can be estimated using the following expression:
+We denote $\hat \delta_{p r o x}$ the estimated coefficient for $X_{p r o x}$\modifbis{.
+Such an estimation can} be obtained using a Robinson procedure when regressing $Y$ on the set $X_{o b s} \cup X_{p r o x}$. \begin{corollary} The asymptotic bias in lemma~\ref{lemma:bias-proxy} can be estimated using the following expression:

 \end{corollary}